 The forest is densely crowded with tall trees growing in close proximity.
 The vegetation at Sinharaja is that of a tropical wet evergreen forest.
 Sinharaja rain forest consists of large trees that grow to heights up to 50m.
 Over 60% of the trees are endemic and many of these are rare species.
 High levels of endemism are recorded for the lower plants like ferns, epiphytes as well.
 The forest cover is denser than that of other dry zone parks.
 Therefore the forest is more secure for wildlife.

 Sinharaja Rain Forest

-This tropical rain forest believed to be home for almost 50% of Sri Lanka’s endemic wildlife.
+This tropical rainforest is believed to be home for almost 50% of Sri Lanka’s endemic wildlife.
 Therefore thousands of visitors including the scientists like to explore and experience this heritage site that is rich in endemism.

-The high diversity of vegetation within the reserve has made it a favourable sanctuary for various species of birds, mammals, reptiles, insects, fish and amphibians.
-Many threatened species of mammals, reptiles, amphibians and butterflies are found in the reserve.
+The high diversity of vegetation within the reserve has made it a favorable sanctuary for various species of birds, mammals, reptiles, insects, fish, and amphibians.
+Many threatened species of mammals, reptiles, amphibians, and butterflies are found in the reserve.

 It is known that 50% of the endemic amphibian species of the country are found in Sinharaja.
-These include greater hour-glass tree frog, wrinkled frog, reed frog and the torrent toad.
+These include the greater hour-glass tree frog, wrinkled frog, reed frog, and torrent toad.